 Mailchimp Transactional – For Existing Mailchimp Users

-Mailchimp Transactional (Mandrill) is best suited for teams already using Mailchimp that need transactional sending without introducing a separate provider.
+Mailchimp Transactional (Mandrill) is best suited to teams already using Mailchimp that want to add transactional email without introducing another provider.

 mailchimp_transactional_dashboard